jaspreet39431/pps-report/report.md

     printf("\n after swapping secong no. is %d",b);
 }
 ```
-                                                   EXPERIMENT NO: 17
+  #                                                 Experiment No: 17
  Write a code to print a range of prime number between some range.
 ```C
 #include<stdio.h>
 #include<math.h>